Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-These URLs can then be used concurently to get all the pages and concatenate the results, increasing the speed of retrieving the data.
+These URLs can then be used concurrently to get all the pages and concatenate the results, increasing the speed of retrieving the data.

 At first sight, the `assets:sync-urls` (parallel) way of retrieving data seems to be the best, but paginated approach `assets:sync` has its own benefits too.